Software and databases

 and it is straightforward to include others.
 This package is a minimal modification of Tomasz J. Cholewo's webster-www package that comes in the standard distribution of XEmacs.20.x.

-Initialisation files for various programs
+Configuration files for various programs and useful scripts

 If you want to use them, be sure to read through them and adapt them to your local configuration; for example, you will need to change some directory names, the email address, check for the existence of certain programs in your system, etc.